-4. WordPress Intranet Site Responsiveness Challenge
+4. WordPress Intranet Site Performance

 Page loading and site speed is often an issue with WordPress intranets partly because of all the plugins.
 Setting up, caching and other types of optimization in WordPress can be quite a complex task, once again requiring considerable technical know-how.

-5. Intranet Security Challenges
+5. WordPress Intranet Security

 It’s also important to remember that the responsibility to regularly update the software including any plugins lies firmly with you alone.
-And if you want to include the latest online security features such as SSL then you will have to set it up yourself.
+And if you want to include the latest online security features such as SSL as well as moving WordPress to HTTPS, then you will have to set it up yourself.

 What then is a viable alternative to a WordPress intranet?
 The answer is a cloud intranet solution.
 Cloud intranets have several advantages over their WordPress counterparts.
 These include: